after a major quake

 A quarter century ago a local geologist discovered a feature on the Pacific Coast he called "sunken forests."
-This astonishing find indicated a drastic, sudden change in coastline elevation (this is an abbreviated version of the story).
+This astonishing find indicated a drastic, sudden change in coastline elevation.
 He found that on January 26, 1700, Japan suffered a tsunami that was not preceded by ground shaking.
 In other words, a tsunami had struck Japan without an earthquake to cause it, or so they thought.
-This is called an orphan tsunami.
+This is termed an orphan tsunami.

 Geologic evidence shows that on January 26, 1700, the Pacific Northwest experienced a mega-earthquake of about 9.0 on the scale.
 The quake caused local tsunamis and sent a tsunami thousands of miles across the Pacific to Japan.
-It caused coastal subsidence resulting in sunken forests, in which the trees all die at the same time from sudden immersion in salt water.
+It caused coastal subsidence in Oregon, resulting in sunken forests, in which the trees all die at the same time from sudden immersion in salt water.
 In the Columbia Gorge a mountain cleaved in half, tumbling the land into the river, now the foundation for Bonneville Dam.
-A subduction zone quake is extremely powerful, and this isn't the place to describe the science of it, but I will mention that this type of quake lasts from 4-5 minutes.
+A subduction zone quake is extremely powerful, and this isn't the place to describe the science of it, but I will mention that this type of quake lasts from 4-5 minutes at magnitude 9.
 Yikes.

 the halved Table Mountain